Updated November 3, 3022

 Was Your Spinal Stenosis Injury Caused By an Accident?

-Spinal stenosis can be caused by traumatic events like a severe car accident or workplace accident, leaving you with pain and side effects you have to manage, possibly for the rest of your life.
+Spinal stenosis can be caused by traumatic events like a severe car accident or workplace fall, leaving you with pain and side effects you have to manage, possibly for the rest of your life.

 That isn’t fair.
 Your quality of life has been diminished and you deserve compensation for what happened to you.